Trello Pricing: Which Plan Is Right for You in 2021?

 Of course, the main attraction of Trello is its excellent free plan, which comes with one “power-up” — Trello’s term for add-ons.
 We use the kanban board ourselves at Cloudwards to keep track of our editorial calendar.
 Plenty of other media outlets do, too, not to mention all the other companies out there that need to track tasks on a daily basis.

-The reason the free plan is so popular is that, much like with its competitor Asana (read our Asana vs Trello comparison), it offers a full basic suite: there’s no vital functionality missing to keep you from using it.
+The reason the free plan is so popular is that, much like its competitor Asana (read our Asana vs Trello comparison), it offers a full basic suite: there’s no vital functionality missing.
 You’ll still need to pay for Trello to get the most out of it, but it works fine even if you never spend a penny — we haven’t.

 How Much Does Trello Cost?